Find Trade Colleges

 On average, medical assisting graduates from Ross College-Quad Cities take out $8,213 in student loans while working on their Undergraduate Certificate.

 Marshalltown Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
 It came in at #7 on the list.
-Located in the rural area of Marshalltown, Marshalltown Community College is a public school with a small student population.
+Located in the rural area of Marshalltown, Marshalltown Community College is a public college with a small student population.

 Read full report on Allied Health & Medical Assisting Services at Marshalltown Community College